 - Exceptionally good or unusual news, such as a company winning an award

 - Other newsworthy or “special” events

 As it is not unheard of for certain editors to receive over 1 thousand releases per day, make certain the event you’re publicizing is truly something that will grab any reader’s attention.
 Your press release is not substantially different from any other news article.
-Before you even begin to set paper to pen, ask yourself carefully, “Is this something that I would want to read about?”
+Before you even begin to learn how to write a press release and set paper to pen, ask yourself carefully, “Is this something that I would want to read about?”
 Chances are if you don’t want to read about it, then neither will anyone else.

 Step 2.
 Identify the Main Elements: Who, What, When, Where, Why, and How